Albany

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The service runs approximately 72 trips per day across all routes, resulting in about 4 weekly trips per individual stop.
+Service frequency averages 72 trips per day across all routes, equating to approximately 4 weekly trips per individual stop.
+The accompanying map shows the 100 nearest stops to the location centrepoint.

 Frequently Asked Questions - Transport